 - (1) Double or reverse frontage lots are discouraged prohibited except and are allowed only when deemed essential appropriate by the city to provide separation of residential development from arterial streets or to overcome specific disadvantages of topography or lot configuration or orientation.
 When double-frontage lots are approved they are subject to the regulations of double-frontage lots regulations in Sec.
-660-15 of the zoning ordinance.
-(12779 §12 7/15/87) - from an arterial street are discouraged and are allowed only when the city determines that no other alternatives are feasible.
-When a driveway access from an arterial or collector street may be necessary for several adjoining lots, the Planning Commission may request that such lots be served by a combined access street in order to limit possible traffic hazards on such street.
-When possible, driveways must be designed and arranged
+660-18.J (5) of the zoning ordinance.
+(12779 §12 7/15/87) - (2) Lots may not, in general, that derive access exclusively from an arterial street are discouraged and are allowed only when the city determines that no other alternatives are feasible.
+When a driveway access from an arterial or collector street may be necessary for several adjoining lots, the Planning Commission may request that such

-- so as to avoid requiring vehicles to back into traffic on arterial or collector streets.
+- lots be served by a combined access street in order to limit possible traffic hazards on such street.
+When possible, driveways must be designed and arranged so as to avoid requiring vehicles to back into traffic on arterial or collector streets.
 (12779 §12 7/15/87) - (3) When land has been dedicated for a widening of existing streets, lots must begin at such new street line (right-of-way) and all setbacks must be measured from such line.
 (12779 §12 7/15/87) - (4) All new lots must have frontage on a public street that connects to other public streets.
 (12779 § 12 7/15/87)